AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/validator-network.md

 ### Incentivization

 Soldiers in the system are incentivized to validate the transactions and keep the system safe and secure.

+How are they rewarded?
+Well, our bridge will take a fee from each transfer a user makes, and a percentage of this will be automatically distributed to the validators.

 ### Disaster Recovery